 To accomplish the objectives of the novel hard bottom monitoring, we will collect high-definition (HD) video imagery and ultra-high definition (UHD) stereo imagery using a compact ROV.
 This imagery will be used to document epifaunal community characteristics on the novel hard surfaces (WTG foundations and scour protection layers, OSS jacket, cable protection layers).
 The compact ROV will be equipped with a surface differential positioning system, an Ultra Short Baseline (USBL), and motion and depth sensors.
-The ROV will host 1) one downward facing UHD stereo camera to observe and capture high-resolution images of the seafloor surface, 2) one forward facing UHD stereo camera.
+The ROV will host 1) one downward facing UHD stereo camera to observe and capture high-resolution images of the seafloor surface, 2) one forward facing UHD stereo camera to collect data on vertical surfaces and avoid collisions, and 3) one HD video camera.